vernon-gant/hard-work/05_antipatter_self_documenting_code/report.md

 but something like

 ```
-/// <summary>
-/// Represents a logically atomic batch of domain events(from one to many) that has been persisted to the event store.
+Represents a logically atomic batch of domain events(from one to many) that has been persisted to the event store.
 Each commit is immutable and scoped to a single event stream, forming the abstraction of the append-only storage model.
 Each commit is produced by persisting a CommitAttempt through ICommitEvents, which abstracts durable interaction with the underlying store.
-/// </summary>
-public interface ICommit
-{

-}
 ```

 We could add even more relations between entities, because this would give the reader an idea of how ADTs relate to each other.
 Of course I got it later myself - however I had to figure it out  through code.
 And of course it took me a lot of time.
 After reading this we can quickly jump to say ICommitEvents, to its implementation, look for CommitAttempt and how to work with it - because we know the high level design.
 I wish I had it 2 years ago...